MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Data and methods

 The Cohen data set is a somewhat popular set of X-Ray images, first announced in April 2020.
 Although it was first described in March 2020, it has more than 200 citations, 2000 favourites in Github, and many implementations.
 A significant part of citing works use this data set to address the diagnosis problem.
 Nevertheless, the diagnosis of COVID through imaging is a delicate problem, and its solution should present high robustness to risk in order to be useful.
 A number of authors have written on the challenges of such a use \cite{arun2020assessing, degrave2020ai, wynants2020prediction} with some pointing that probably the most promising use of X-rays would be at assessing disease severity and progression in a prognostic approach \cite{cohen2020covid, manna2020covid}.
-With this in mind, this methodology processes a different use of the data set, where classes of patients with different ICU-related outcomes are adopted.
-By using this approach, it is hoped that the learned model will learn a reasonable probability estimator of patient outcome that could be used as a score.
+With this in mind, this methodology proposes a different use of the data set, where classes of patients with different ICU-related outcomes are adopted.
+By using this approach, it is expected that the trained model will learn a reasonable probability estimator of patient outcome that could be used as a score.
 In all, after selecting the images with reasonable quality where the lungs and its features were visible and fitted our particular criteria for the patient stage, 100 images were selected.
-These were previously validated by the authors of this paper in a work describing how a similar approach could point to potentially relevant semantic features correlated to ICU outcome \cite{gomes2020potential}.
+A set of the same affine transformations, applied for data augmentation as in the previous data set, pushed the number of samples to 1040 in total.
+The importance of the semantic features, in contrast to lung-involvement scores, were reported by the authors of this paper in a work describing how a similar approach could point to future ICU admission \cite{gomes2020potential}.

 Regarding model selection, it is worth further commenting on the major factors to the methodological decisions proposed here, which is to avoid overfitting and prioritize interpretability.
 The main reasons for that are two-fold: (1) the data sets used are limited, and one should therefore minimize the risk of overfitting, and (2) differently from methods using end-to-end deep learning for X-ray analyses, interpretability can be much valuable in subjects like healthcare.
 The over-cautious care for overfitting leads to the choice of low-complexity methods (low Vapnik–Chervonenkis dimension), which are also usually more interpretable.
 The feature extraction role is performed by a deep, pre-trained specialized CNN, but the regression and classification results are given by a simple logistic regression model.
 Such a specialized CNN was trained to detect common lung pathologies with a combination of large data sets of tens of thousands of X-ray images.
 Its outputs are features learned to have semantic meaning, i.e., each of them can be seen as probability scores of different lung pathologies.
 It is thus more interpretable in the sense that the features are real pathology scores, and one can see how much weight is given to each feature in the subsequent severity scoring.
 This construction relates deeply with one of the hypotheses discussed here, which is that features representing specific pathologies in the lung may correlate better with the severity of symptoms than methods that estimate lung compromise, thus resulting in a more realistic scoring.
 Since the feature extraction method is performed by such a deep, specialized network, one can say that it does fit into the learning paradigm known in the literature as transfer learning \cite{shermin2019enhanced}.